Enhancing Decision-Making with Intuition: A Leadership Guide

 • System 2 (Analytical Thinking): Slow, deliberate, and logical.

 Successful leaders balance intuitive decision-making with analytical reasoning to improve accuracy and effectiveness.
+For practical framing and confidence-building, see Master Intuitive Leadership: Boost Your Certainty in Making Complex Decisions.

 3. Somatic Marker Hypothesis: The Role of Emotions